gastrader/GPTtherapist/README.md

 This is an AI empowered tool to help democratize the access to mental health support.
 With this application a personal digital therapist is put into everyone's pocket!

+This application is functional with Stripe to collect payments in exchange for tokens to use in our chat bots.

 ## This app was built with:

 - [Next.js](https://nextjs.org)